Three steps to help avoid patients belongings going missing

 Here are steps your team can take to reduce the risk of losing a patient’s belongings:

 This tray has been designed for the storage of glasses, hearing aids and dentures.
-This makes it easy for both staff and patients to keep track of some of their most vital belongings as everything has its own designated space.
+This makes it easy for staff and patients to track their vital belongings as everything has its designated space.
 Also as this tray has been moulded especially for each specific item it also keeps them in good condition.
 Available in compact and regular size and with a non-skid bottom to prevent sliding it fits easily onto over-the-bed tables leaving plenty of space for other supplies.
 Once a patient has been discharged the tray can be cleaned in a dishwasher ready for use again.

 2 – HCA’s Responsible for Personal Property